It covers how to convert a string to an Uppercase string in bash and shell script.

 echo "$message" | tr 'a-z' 'A-Z'

-• using the awk command the string converts to upper case using the awk command toupper function combined with the awk command to result in an upper case string.
-The result is input to the echo command using the pipe operator.
+To convert a string to uppercase using the awk command, the toupper function is combined with awk.
+The result is then passed to the echo command using the pipe operator:

 message="It is a lowercase string converted to uppercase."